jiawenchen10/ST-SepNet/README.md

 ```

-### 3.3 ST-SepNet-Effective Order on Adaptive Hypergraph
+### 3.3 STH-SepNet-Effective Order on Adaptive Hypergraph
 Run scripts for demonstration purpose under the folder `./scripts`.
 For example, to evaluate on BIKE datasets by:

 ```shell